microprediction/microprediction/docs/yarx.md

-What are those [yarx](https://www.microprediction.org/stream_dashboard.html?stream=yarx_1n) streams?
-What about [xray](https://www.microprediction.org/stream_dashboard.html?stream=xray_182)?
-An approximate answer is the [code](https://github.com/microprediction/microprediction/blob/master/stream_examples_xray/xray.py) that generates them but actually that isn't quite the code that runs.
+Are you into [volatility watching](https://medium.com/@microprediction/the-nerdiest-way-to-watch-googles-week-of-volatility-298e792eb007)?
+Are you looking for the short end of the curve ... shorter than one day?
+You found it!
+Peek at [yarx](https://www.microprediction.org/stream_dashboard.html?stream=yarx_1n) streams and perhaps [xray](https://www.microprediction.org/stream_dashboard.html?stream=xray_182) too.
+An approximate description is the [code](https://github.com/microprediction/microprediction/blob/master/stream_examples_xray/xray.py) that generates them but TBH that isn't quite the code that runs.

+Oh yeah.
 There are prizes on offer for aggregate performance as you may have noticed on the [sub-leaderboards](https://www.microprediction.org/leaderboard.html).

 ## Stock and protfolio streams